subithou/Auto-whatsapp-group-creation-using-Python/README.md

 # Auto whatsapp group creation using python
-* Automatically create whatsapp group for specific contacts using python.
+* Automatically create multiple whatsapp group for specific contacts using python.
 * You can create groups how much you want.

 ## Requirements